dwjoyce/pythonbook/chapters/Combining decisions together.rst

 Save this program and call it :file:`beach.py`.
 Run it and test it out - it should all work fine, regardless of the combination of values you type in.

-However, this took a lot of typing to get working, and programmers like to avoid typing when we can!
+However, this took a lot of typing to get working, and programmers like to avoid typing when they can!
 One problem is that the 'Sorry' message is done twice, so we are duplicating a line unnecessarily.
 We also have two ``else`` statements to go with the two ``if`` statements.
 It would be much better if we could combine the two tests together on one line, with one ``if`` statement and one ``else`` statement, with each call to the ``print`` function done once each as well.

 So far, we have only learned how to attach one test to either an ``if`` statement or an ``elif`` statement.
 With :term:`logical operators`, we can combine a number of tests together to form a larger single test.
 There are three logical operators:

     - ``and`` which tests whether the left-hand side and the right-hand side are both true, giving an overall result of true.
-For example: ``a > 10 and b > 10`` tests whether ``a`` and ``b`` are both greater than 10, and if so the whole expression is true.
+For example: ``a > 10 and b > 10`` tests whether ``a`` and ``b`` are both greater than 10, and if so, the whole expression is true.

     - ``or`` which tests whether either the left-hand side or the right-hand side are true, thus giving a overall result of true.
 For example, ``a < 0 or a > 100`` tests whether ``a`` is either less than zero (i.e. negative) or greater than 100 (but obviously not both at the same time), and if so the whole expression is true.
 Both sides can also be true, which is also fine.